 Another mascot for Fritos was created for the snack in 1972 was W.C.
 Fritos, a character inspired by the famous comedian W.C.
 Fields.
 The mascot had characteristics after the man the character took inspiration from and included a top and a cane.
 W.C.
 Fritos was shown in television commercials and an “autographed” poster of the mascot could be found inside of specially marked 6-packs of Fritos corn chips for a limited time.
 W.C.
 Fritos would promote the brand in a manner that kept up with the western bandit theme, often describing Fritos chips as a form of gold to be given to placate children who were viewed as the bandits.
 W.C.
 Fritos seemed to be a big hit with children, and the mascot was viewed as humorous, and special W.C.
 Fritos edition pencil erasers have been included in boxes of Fritos.

 Where To Buy Fritos

 Fritos is a somewhat common snack and can be found in several stores.
-Some stores that carry or have carried Fritos in stock is Target and Lowes.
-It can be more difficult to some of the other flavors of Fritos typical store locations however.
-To find other flavors of Fritos in stores you may have to look a bit harder.
-Fritos is a bit harder to find in some stores then something like a Hershey Bar, but is still easy enough to find.
-If you can’t find Fritos in an area close to you, you can purchases Fritos online.
-This is also a good option for those seeking a specific flavor of the brand.
-You can take a look at the sections below for stores that may sell Fritos and also for online offers to buy Fritos online and have it sent to you.
+Some stores that carry or have carried Fritos in stock are Target and Lowes.
+It can be more difficult to some of the other flavors of Fritos’ typical store locations.
+However, to find other flavors of Fritos in stores you may have to look a bit harder.
+Fritos is a bit harder to find in some stores than something like a Hershey Bar but is still easy enough to find.

 Stores That Sell Fritos